abumumin/KFA-Test/README.md

 The filter was implemented to filter two conditions but it is important to note that the filter will only filter one condition at a time.
 The reason is that the filter is created in a select tag and select can only act on a single value or option at a time.

 A better implementation would be to use a scenario outline to go through the two types of filter selected.
 Time constrain would not permit that.

+Run Tests The test can be run in GUI mode Run npx cypress open --e2e to launch Cypress and select desired browser